 4. Multi-Generational Focus:

-Whatever reason you have for wanting to hire associate advisors – whether to support your fast-growing practice or to help you slow down – be sure to carefully plan and weigh your options.
+Whatever reason you have for wanting to hire an associate – whether to support your fast-growing practice or to help you slow down – be sure to carefully plan and weigh your options.
 It is not a decision to be made hastily.